 ART, MUSIC & ENTERTAINMENT

-- The Toledo Museum of Art offers TMA At Home, full of ideas for family-friendly art projects.
+- LOCAL: The Toledo Museum of Art offers TMA At Home, full of ideas for family-friendly art projects.

-- Children’s Theatre Workshop (CTW) has adapted some of their programs to a new online format, offering several online-only theatre classes for existing and new students.
+- LOCAL: Children’s Theatre Workshop (CTW) has adapted some of their programs to a new online format, offering several online-only theatre classes for existing and new students.

 - Travel through time by viewing artwork and listening to experts with this interactive tour at the British Museum of the World.